-Since I’m mostly on a PC, and given that some duplicate finder programs also support macOS, my teammate JP tested a number of Mac duplicate finders on his MacBook Pro (10.13 High Sierra).
+Since I’m mostly on a PC, and given that some duplicate finder programs also support macOS, my teammate JP tested a number of Mac duplicate finders on his MacBook Pro.
 He’ll share detailed findings of those Mac apps.

 Our goal is to test a group of well-known programs and share the absolute best so you save time exploring programs that may or may not add value to your computing life.
 We hope this review will give you some insights, and that you walk away choosing a great duplicate finder that will help free up space on your PC or Mac.

-Disclaimer: the opinions in this review are all our own.
-No software developers or merchants mentioned in this post have any influence in our testing process, nor do they get any editorial input in the content.
+Disclaimer: The opinions in this guide are all our own.
+No software developers or merchants mentioned in this post have any influence on our testing process, nor do they get any editorial input on the content.
 In fact, none of them know we are putting together this review before we post it on SoftwareHow.

 Getting to Know Duplicate File Finders